mandogroup/mandostrap/README.md

     }

 ### 3.5 Commenting
-- Comment tags *should* be a double slash `//` in Preprocessors.
+- Comment tags *should* be a double slash `//`.
 - Inline comments describing a declaration **must** be placed at the end of the value with a space either side of the comment tag
 - Block level comments about a **must** should be placed immediately above the selector and have one blank line above
-- Any comments describing whole components *should* follow the KSS commenting standard
-- Use comments to describe any elements that the code is unclear or if code may need to be explained
+- Use comments to describe any elements that the code is unclear.

 ##### 3.5.1 KSS / Styleguide Commenting ( To be added  )